Do you want to move, but due to rising housing prices, you don’t have enough money for your dream home?

 Inspection of the current condition and reconstruction plan

 Plaster and floors are a separate category.
 Therefore, plan individual actions according to priorities.
-Then draw-up a calendar of works and a budget estimate.
+Then, draw up a calendar of works and a budget estimate.

 Firstly, you have to move out and protect your furniture and appliances

 As it’s a long-term renovation and reconstruction done by yourself, the best cost-saving idea is that you’ll live in the property at the same time as you carry out work.
-Although, depending on how much you need to have done at the same time (like all the water being off) and if you have kids, renting another place, even short term through something like Airbnb during the reconstruction.

 However, this could become disproportionately expensive.
-So it may be worth planning differently and you’ll probably reconstruct your home room by room.
-It’s really up to you where you start – whether it is a bathroom and toilet, or a bedroom and living room.
+So it may be worth planning differently, and you’ll probably reconstruct your home room by room.

 In any case, you must first remove all items from the room.
-If you don’t change the floors, it’s also possible to move heavier pieces of furniture to the centre of the room.
-All the furniture – living room wall unit, sofa, armchairs, bed, table, chairs – but you must protect them properly from dirt.
-The best option is to pack everything in plastic and seal it tightly.
+If you don’t change the floors, you can also move heavier pieces of furniture to the centre of the room.

 Take a look at some DIY on a budget tips to decorate your home.